 Alongside considering dining room color ideas, think: maximalism.
 This is one space that can take big, bold patterns, especially if they add texture, focus and character to dining rooms with little architectural interest.

 ‘Dining rooms are wonderful spaces for adding wallpaper; they are spaces that often lack color and texture, with the hard surfaces of tables and chairs often dominating.
-Adding a wallpaper can bring depth and warmth to a space as well as delivering design impact.
-Consider textured wallcoverings such as Botanic, a design featuring meticulously inlaid threads in a textural leaf pattern,’ says Philippe Desart, managing director at Arte.
+Adding a wallpaper can bring depth and warmth to a space as well as delivering design impact', says Philippe Desart, Managing Director at Arte.

 2. Combine dining room wallpaper ideas with wall decor